Recent Rule Changes

 Illinois: Under Illinois Supreme Court Rule 796(a), Illinois-licensed attorneys are responsible for submitting an MCLE certification ("Initial MCLE Notice") within 31 days after the end of their reporting period.
 Attorneys can log in to their MCLE account to submit the certification.
 Effective August 5, 2019, CLE providers are required to report attendance to the Minimum Continuing Legal Education Board of the Supreme Court of Illinois for all credits earned on or after July 1, 2019.
 This is in addition to an attorney’s obligation to report.
 Please update your PLI account to include your Illinois ARDC number.
 For additional information on the rule change, please refer to Illinois Supreme Court Rule 795(a)(9) and (c)(4).

-Missouri: Effective July 1, 2019, all active Missouri attorneys are required to complete one live credit hour per reporting year in explicit or implicit bias, diversity, inclusion or cultural competency.
+Missouri: Effective July 1, 2019, all active Missouri attorneys are required to complete and report at least two credit hours of accredited programs and activities devoted exclusively to professionalism, substance abuse and mental health, legal or judicial ethics, or malpractice prevention and at least one credit hour of accredited programs and activities devoted exclusively to cultural competency, diversity, inclusion, and implicit bias.
 For additional information on the rule change, please refer to Rule 15.05 on the Supreme Court of Missouri website.
 View explicit or implicit bias, diversity, inclusion or cultural competency programs approved in Missouri.

 Arkansas: Effective March 7, 2019, the Supreme Court of Arkansas Continuing Legal Education Board allows Arkansas-licensed attorneys to fulfill their requirements with on-demand programs.
 For additional information on the rule change, please refer to Rule 4.04(6) on the Arkansas Continuing Legal Education Board website.
 View on-demand programs approved in Arkansas.
 View on-demand ethics programs approved in Arkansas.